edgio-docs/edgio-docs/src/guides/v7/basics/collaboration.md

 3. From the **User Email** option, type the user's email address.

-4. Assign a [role](#roles) at the organization level.
+4. From within the `ORGANIZATION` section, select the [role](#roles) that will be assigned to the user.

     <Callout type="info">

-      A role must be assigned at the organization level.
-By default, the organization's properties and environments will inherit this role.
-Customize the user's access by assigning a role at the property or environment level.
-Properties are listed below the `ORGANIZATION` section.
+      By default, the organization's properties and environments will inherit the role assigned to the user at the organization level.

     </Callout>

 5. Customize a user's access to a property by assigning a different role for the desired property.

-    1. Expand the desired property.
+    1. Below the `ORGANIZATION` section, find and expand the desired property.

         <Callout type="tip">